ethereum/EIPs/EIPS/eip-future_salaries.md

 ## Security Considerations
 The security considerations are:
-- The DAO may switch to a non-effective or biased way of voting (for example to being controlled by one human) thus distributing funds unfairly.
-This problem could be solved by a future fork of Ethereum that would "confiscate" funds from the DAO.
+- The DAO that controls account restoration may switch to a non-effective or biased way of voting (for example to being controlled by one human) thus distributing funds unfairly.
+This problem could be solved by a future fork of Zilliqa that would "confiscate" control from the DAO.

 See more in the discussion.